The Bankrate promise

 Certificates and certifications

 Many college certificates offer specialized training in an accelerated format, covering topics like project management, accounting and marketing.
-Students can develop focused skills and knowledge in an area of interest without having to commit to years of schooling.
+Students can develop focused skills and knowledge without committing to years of schooling.

-Specialized master’s degree
+A different master’s degree

 While an MBA provides comprehensive training and marketable skills, specialized master’s programs delve into advanced concepts of one field, such as accounting, finance or marketing.

 These crash courses in business can help new graduates quickly develop advanced business skills or allow experienced professionals to pick up specialized knowledge without sacrificing employment.
 While a mini MBA cannot match the depth of training in a traditional MBA, it can give business professionals a competitive advantage without the commitment of a full degree.